jcmgray/symmray/README.md

 - `build_local_fermionic_array`
 - `build_local_fermionic_elements`

-These take a specification of `terms`, which is a sequence of tuples of the form `(coeff, ops)` where `ops` is a sequence of symbolic `FermionicOperator` objects, (or equivalent pair `(label, op)`).
+These latter functions take a specification of `terms`, which is a sequence of tuples of the form `(coeff, ops)` where `ops` is a sequence of symbolic `FermionicOperator` objects, (or equivalent pair `(label, op)`).